-- Wash and dry potatoes, then prick each with a fork a several of times (around 6 pricks per potato)
+- Wash and dry potatoes, then prick each with a fork several times (around 6 pricks per potato)

 - Microwave Baked Potatoes: Place prepared potatoes in a microwave and either use the baked potato setting on your microwave or cook for 10 minutes.
 Use tongs to turn potatoes and cook for 5 additional minutes.
 Use a fork to see if the center is tender enough.
 If not, cook in two-to-three-minute increments until done.
 Leave potatoes in the microwave to cool or use oven mitts to remove the hot potatoes.
-They will need to cool several minutes before they are cool enough to touch.
+They will need to cool for several minutes before they are cool enough to touch.

-- Oven Baked Potatoes: Preheat oven to 375F.
-Place prepared potatoes in the oven and bake for 60 – 75 minutes, until the potatoes are fork tender.
+- Oven-Baked Potatoes: Preheat oven to 375°F. Place prepared potatoes in the oven and bake for 60 to 75 minutes, until the potatoes are fork-tender.

 - Pour the vegan chili in a microwave-safe bowl and heat for a minute or two until warmed through

 - Place a little bit of vegan butter and some vegetable broth on the inside of each cut potato.
 Use a fork to gently "mash" the broth and butter into the potato flesh a bit.
 This step makes the potato flesh fluffier and moist.

 - Top each potato with warmed vegetarian chili, green onion, vegan sour cream, and shredded vegan cheese.
 Place potatoes on a plate and microwave them in 30-second to 1-minute increments until the cheese has melted.